Vladkarok/SSU-DevOps-Academy/Milestone_3/Graphite.md

 **StatsD**

 Applications use a collector client to feed device metrics upstream to a Graphite server; typically using [StatsD](https://www.metricfire.com/blog/statsd-what-is-it-and-how-to-monitor-it/) or [CollectD](https://www.metricfire.com/blog/collectd-plugins/).
-StatsD is an event counter/aggregation service; listening on a UDP port for incoming metrics data it periodically sends aggregated events upstream to a back-end such as Graphite.
+StatsD is an event counter/aggregation service; listening on a UDP port for incoming metrics data.
+It periodically sends aggregated events upstream to a back-end such as Graphite.

 Today, [StatsD](https://github.com/statsd/statsd) refers to the original protocol written at Etsy and to the myriad of services that now implement this protocol.